If you know your bags then you’d be familiar with Longchamp‘s iconic Le Pliage, a quintessential travel essential.

 On collaborations with Jeremy Scott, Mary Katrantzou, and Shayne Oliver

-Above all, a collaboration is about encounters.
+Above all, collaboration is about encounters.
 Do you meet the right person at the right time?
 Do you look in the same direction?
 Do you have the same expectations?
 It’s not an easy thing to make things work between two different mindsets with usually different backgrounds.
 But it’s always an amazing and unexpected experience.
 It’s a matter of alchemy.

 On Longchamp’s iconic Le Pliage and her other favourites